 Getting Started With Visual Policy Editor

-The visual policy editor makes it is easy to create and modify access control policies without requiring written policies in JSON.
+This article provides the steps and resources to support the task of using the visual policy editor.
+The visual policy editor makes it easy to create and modify access control policies without requiring written policies in JSON.

 Policy Concepts

 A policy is a list of statements.
-Each statement in a policy has an effect, a list of actions and of resources, and an optional rule.
+Each statement in a policy has an effect, a list of actions and resources, and an optional rule.

-Effect: allow or deny, security is always deny by default; explicit deny allows selective blacklisting
+• Effect: Allow or deny.
+Security is always deny by default; explicit deny allows selective blacklisting.

-2. Example resource from the Web Frontend Access Control Policy:
+Actions and resources allow * to affect all child actions/resources.
+Example resource from the Web Frontend Access Control Policy:

-1. graphql:system:accessControl:currentUser:*
+graphql:system:accessControl:currentUser:*

-1. graphql: Specifies that this is being pulled from the main data API
+graphql Specifies that this is being pulled from the main data API

-2. system: The module group
+system The module group

-3. accessControl: The module
+accessControl The module

-4. currentUser: The model, which is similar to a table
+currentUser The model, which is similar to a table

 Rules: Additional conditional logic evaluated to determine if the statement should apply to the request.
 There are several types of rules supported:

-1. rule: JSONata expression that receives information about the request in the payload (exactly what depends on the action) and returns true if the statement should apply.
+• rule: JSONata expression that receives information about the request in the payload (exactly what depends on the action) and returns true if the statement should apply.

-2. ipInCidrList: A list of IPv4 or IPv6 addresses or CIDR ranges; when the request originates from one of the listed addresses, the statement is applied.
+• ipInCidrList: A list of IPv4 or IPv6 addresses or CIDR ranges; when the request originates from one of the listed addresses, the statement is applied.

-3. ipNotInCidrList: A list of IPv4 or IPv6 addresses or CIDR ranges; when the request does not originate from one of the listed addresses, the statement is applied.
+• ipNotInCidrList: A list of IPv4 or IPv6 addresses or CIDR ranges; when the request does not originate from one of the listed addresses, the statement is applied.

-The visual editor does not currently support rules.
+Note: The visual editor does not currently support rules.
 To add a rule, make changes in the JSON editor.

 Supported Policy Actions & Resources